 Iconix (Lee Cooper)

 The following brands have made initial contributions to the Rana Plaza Donors Trust Fund.
 But the amount collected still falls a long way short of what is needed.

-Brands such as N Brown Group, VF Corporation and Gap have made contributions even thought they did not source from a factory in Rana Plaza.
+Brands such as N Brown Group, VF Corporation, Gap, H&M Conscious Foundation, Debenhams and Zebra Fashion have made contributions even thought they did not source from a factory in Rana Plaza.
 Primark, have made a significant contribution (in total approximately US$7 million), however all others listed here need to increase their contributions.

 BRAC USA incl.